 Our modern day, fast paced lifestyle has lead most of us to eating many processed and packaged foods filled with gluten, dairy, soy, and corn.
 These foods are very inflammatory for most of us.
 They inflame our guts, leading to leaky gut, and they inflame our brains leading to mood and mind disorders.
 Leaky gut also affects our ability to properly digest and absorb nutrients, which over time can lead to vitamin deficiencies.
 The most common nutrient deficiencies I see are in omega 3 fatty acids, zinc, and B vitamins, all of which are crucial for mood and mind health and brain function.

 The Solution without Medication

 The key to treating many of the most common psychological symptoms is recognizing that most are actually rooted in your gut, not your brain.
 The goal should be to restore the balance of your intestinal flora by treating infections and avoiding problematic foods.
 To identify which foods are a problem for you, try an elimination diet.
 If you’re suffering from candida overgrowth or SIBO, you must fix your gut and avoid fermented foods, refined carbohydrates, and alcohol.
-In the meantime, you can support your body’s production of serotonin with a supplement called Zen, which promotes serotonin and GABA for improved mood, reduced stress and anxiety, and better sleep.
+In the meantime, you can support a healthy stress response and balanced mood using a supplement called Adrenal Support, which contains a blend of adaptogenic herbs to promote improved mood, reduced stress and anxiety, and better sleep.